lydiob7/project-template/documentation.md

 ### Footer

-Contains a Copyright claim, a social media menu and a footer menu (everything is supplied by the store and can be configured from the main text content file, the menu from the navigationConfig file)
+Contains a Copyright claim, a social media menu and a footer menu (everything is supplied by the store and can be configured from the main text content file, the menu from the navigationConfig file).
+It also renders the version of the App from the _.env_ file (you should create your own environmental variables, check _.env.example_ for the default variables).

 ```
 import Footer from 'components/common/footer/Footer';